-Although the Business Corporation Act does not apply to certain types of domestic and foreign corporations, the provisions regarding service apply to all corporations unless a specific statute provides another service scheme.
+The Bus.
+Org.
+Code applies to filing entities and foreign filing entities, see, for example, Bus.
+Org.
+Code 5.201(a) and 5.251(1).
+Although the Business Corporation Act did not apply to certain types of domestic and foreign corporations, the provisions regarding service applied to all corporations unless a statute provided another service scheme.
 Tex.
 Bus.
 Corp.
 Act art.
 9.14.
-The Bus.
-Org.
-Code applies to filing entities and foreign filing entities, see, for example, Bus.
-Org.
-Code 5.201(a) and 5.251(1).